Grand Canyon University Transfer Credits

 • Visit the Transfer Course Search page to see a complete list of Prometric DSST exams.

-• Work with your university counselor to ensure that the exam will help you earn credit toward your program.
+• Work with your university counselor to ensure the exam will help you earn credit toward your program.

 Lifelong Learning Assessment